WalePublic/QuestionGame/README.md

     - Get files from gitHub
     - Create a database using the commands in “DatabaseAndTables” file. (simply copy those commands to cmd line of mySQL db)
     - Enter the host, username and password in the index6.php file  and save (on 66th line of index6.php .
 I.e "host",         "username", "password").
-Make sure smart quotes, smart dashes and smart copy/paste are turn off in your text editor.
+Make sure smart quotes, smart dashes and smart copy/paste are turned off in your text editor.
     - Place the index6.php file in a local address or anywhere else you can access.
     - Run QuestionGame.xcodeproj file in xCode. (after unzipping QuestionGame.zip)